The Affaire in the Swing Age

-The Affaire in the Swing Age, also known as The Dynasty or Love Against Kingship, is a 2003 Chinese television series based on the novel Jiangshan Fengyu Qing by Zhu Sujin, who was also the screenwriter for the series.
-The series depicts the events in the transition of the Ming dynasty to the Qing dynasty in China, focusing on the lives of historical figures such as Li Zicheng, Wu Sangui, Chen Yuanyuan, the Chongzhen Emperor and Huangtaiji.
+The Affaire in the Swing Age, also known as The Dynasty or Love Against Kingship, is a 2003 Chinese television series based on the historical novel Jiangshan Fengyu Qing by Zhu Sujin, who was also the screenwriter for the series.
+The series depicts the events of the transition from the Ming dynasty to the Qing dynasty, focusing on the lives of historical figures such as Li Zicheng, Wu Sangui, Chen Yuanyuan, the Chongzhen Emperor, and Huangtaiji.

-Plot
+Synopsis

-In 1627, the young Chongzhen Emperor succeeds his brother, the Tianqi Emperor, as the sovereign of the Ming dynasty, with help from the eunuch Wang Cheng'en.
-The hardworking Chongzhen Emperor strives to save his dwindling empire from collapse and seeks to restore it to its former glory.
-However, it seems impossible for him to achieve these goals because the Ming government has been plagued by corruption since his predecessors' time, and the people have also rebelled against him under the leadership of Li Zicheng.
-Besides, on the northern frontier, Huangtaiji, the ambitious ruler of the Manchu-led Qing dynasty, is actively preparing his army for an invasion of the Ming Empire.
+In 1627, the Chongzhen Emperor becomes the ruler of the Ming Empire with the support of the eunuch Wang Cheng'en.
+The hardworking Chongzhen Emperor strives to save the declining empire from collapse, seeking to restore it to its former glory.
+However, it seems impossible for him to achieve his goals because the Ming government has been plagued by corruption long before his time, and the people have also started a rebellion under the leadership of Li Zicheng.
+On the northern frontier, Huangtaiji, the ambitious ruler of the Manchu-led Later Jin, is actively preparing for an invasion of the Ming Empire.

-Yuan Chonghuan and Hong Chengchou are both capable military commanders appointed by the Chongzhen Emperor to counter the Manchu invaders, but they meet different fates – the emperor orders Yuan to be executed by slow slicing after believing false accusations that Yuan is plotting against him; Hong is forced to surrender to the Manchus after his defeat at the Battle of Songjin, and he aids the Qing forces on their campaign against the Southern Ming dynasty later.
+Yuan Chonghuan and Hong Chengchou are capable generals appointed by the Chongzhen Emperor to counter the Manchu invaders, but they meet different fates.
+The emperor executes Yuan Chonghuan after believing false accusations that Yuan is plotting against him.
+Hong Chengchou surrenders to the Manchus after his defeat at the Battle of Songjin, and joins them in attacking Ming forces.

-In 1644, Li Zicheng's rebel forces capture the Ming capital, Beijing.
+In 1644, Li Zicheng's rebels capture the Ming capital, Beijing.
 The Chongzhen Emperor commits suicide by hanging himself on a tree.
-Shortly after, Wu Sangui, a Ming general defending the border, defects to the Qing dynasty and opens Shanhai Pass, allowing the Qing forces to enter and overrun the rest of China.
-The reason behind Wu's defection is the loss of his beloved concubine, Chen Yuanyuan.
-Chen was initially kept as a hostage in Beijing to prevent Wu from betraying the Ming Empire.
-However, after the fall of Beijing, she was taken by Liu Zongmin, a rebel general under Li Zicheng.
-Wu is angered and he decides to ally with the Qing forces against the rebels.
+Shortly after, the Ming general Wu Sangui defects to the Manchus after learning that the rebels have seized his beloved concubine, Chen Yuanyuan.
+Wu Sangui opens Shanhai Pass, allowing the Manchus to enter and overrun the rest of the Ming Empire.